-Market Landscape - The 5th Generation of Cyber Security
+Market Landscape - The 6th and the 5th Generations of Cyber Security

-In the last 25 years, the technologies behind cyber attacks and the ensuing preventative measures have advanced rapidly.
-During 2018, we have seen an unprecedented number of cyber attacks carried out as large-scale, multi-vector mega attacks, inflicting major damage on businesses and their reputations.
-Looking back, we identify the different generations of both attacks and security products.
-Today's attacks are the most advanced and impactful we have ever seen.
-We find ourselves in the midst of the 5th generation of cyber attacks, yet the security deployed by most businesses is generationally behind and incapable of protecting against such attacks.
-Specifically, while we are facing the 5th generation of attacks, most businesses possess only 2nd or 3rd generation security.
+Over the last 25 years, the technologies behind cyber-attacks and the ensuing preventative measures have advanced rapidly.
+During 2019, we witnessed an unprecedented number of cyber-attacks against organizations across all industries carried out as large-scale, multi-vector mega attacks, inflicting major damage on businesses and their reputations.
+As a result, heavy fines were levied in some cases where companies failed to protect sensitive data.

+Looking back, we identified the evolving different generations of both cyber-attacks and security products.
+Today, we find ourselves in an increasingly complex threat landscape with organizations experiencing the $5^{th}$ generation of cyber-attacks.
+With enterprises expanding their use of Internet of Things (IoT), the $6^{th}$ generation of attacks is emerging with the added sophistication of targeting the vulnerable IoT emerging attack vector.
+The security deployed by most businesses is generationally behind and incapable of protecting against such attacks.
+Specifically, while we are facing the $5^{th}$ and $6^{th}$ generation of attacks, most businesses possess only 2nd or 3rd generation security.
 Let us look at the generations of attacks and associated security:

-- Generation 1 Late 1980s, virus attacks on stand-alone PCs affected all businesses and drove the rise of anti-virus products. - Generation 2 Mid 1990s, attacks from the internet affected all business and drove the creation of the firewall. - Generation 3 Early 2000s, exploiting vulnerabilities in applications affected most businesses and drove the rise in intrusion prevention systems (IPS) products. - Generation 4 Approximately 2010, rise of targeted, unknown, evasive, polymorphic attacks affected most businesses and drove the increase in behavior analysis technologies such as sandboxing products. - Generation 5 Approximately 2015, large-scale and multi-vector mega attacks using advanced attack technologies.
+- Generation 1 Late 1980s, virus attacks on stand-alone PCs affected all businesses and drove the rise of anti-virus products. - Generation 2 Mid 1990s, attacks from the internet affected all business and drove the creation of the firewall. - Generation 3 Early 2000s, exploiting vulnerabilities in applications affected most businesses and drove the rise in intrusion prevention systems (IPS) products. - Generation 4 Approximately 2010, rise of targeted, unknown, evasive, polymorphic attacks affected most businesses and drove the increase in behavior analysis technologies such as sandboxing products. - Generation 5 Approximately 2017, the large-scale and multi-vector mega attacks using advanced attack technologies.
 These are fast-moving attacks so detection-only is not enough.
 These attacks target traditional attack vectors and expanded to mobile and cloud.
-Advanced threat prevention is required.
+Advanced threat prevention is required. - Generation 6 2019 and 2020 saw an increase in attacks on the potential billions of IoT devices with old firmware that has limited or no security.
+The next generation of security will be based on nano security agents.
+Nano agents are micro-plugins that can work with any device or operating system in any environment, controlling all data that flows to and from IoT devices, ensuring always-on security.

-While it may be commonplace for businesses to avoid cutting-edge IT technologies in critical operations, being generationally behind in security protection leaves the business fully exposed to advanced attacks.
-Such attacks can not only impact operations, but the exposure of critical information can damage the reputation and the viability of a business.
+While it may be commonplace for businesses to avoid cutting-edge IT technologies in critical operations, lagging generationally behind in security protection leaves the business fully exposed to advanced attacks.
+Such attacks not only impact operations, but the exposure of critical information can also damage reputations and jeopardize the viability of a business.
 Today, even 4th generation security is simply not enough to properly protect against today's 5th generation of attacks on today's IT environments, cloud deployments, and mobile devices.
-This is clearly not a risk worth taking.
+With 6th generation attacks gaining ground with the expansion of IoT, status quo security is no longer an option.

-To address this dangerous gap, businesses need to move from second- and third-generation approaches comprised of patchwork and best-of-breed deployments to a unified security foundation and a well-defined security architecture.
+To address these dangerous gaps, organizations will need to move from older approaches comprised of a patchwork of point products to a unified security foundation and a well-defined security architecture.
 This architecture should provide:

-- Proven, best threat prevention technologies across an organization's entire IT infrastructure of networks, endpoints, cloud and mobile. - Real-time sharing of threat intelligence across enterprises and within the enterprise. - A single, consolidated security management framework.
+Proven, best threat prevention technologies across an organization's entire IT infrastructure of networks, endpoints, cloud, workloads, IoT and mobile.

+- · Real-time sharing of threat intelligence across enterprises and within the enterprise. - A single, consolidated security management framework.